guylepage3/m3/DOCUMENTATION.md

 #### Editorial

-Meta features `*-editorial` classes for `headings`, `displays`, `leads` and `blockquotes`.
+m3 features `*-editorial` classes for `headings`, `displays`, `leads` and `blockquotes`.
 The classes add additional `y` axis `margin` spacing, making them ideal for products looking for advanced typography, such as blogs, editorial sites, infographics, and more.

 To use the `*-editorial` classes, simply apply the `*-editorial` suffix to type classes to get highly functional editorial typography.